nicky-gina/ourbeGINNIng_Camera/README.md

 Photos remain only on the guest's device in V0.1.
 Firebase upload, the shared gallery, hearts, and Google Drive backup are intentionally reserved for the next connected build.

-## Test locally

-Serve the `dist` folder from any local web server.
-Camera access normally requires HTTPS, except on `localhost`.

-## Deploy to GitHub Pages

-1. Create a GitHub repository and place these files in it.
-2. Push to the `main` branch.
-3. In **Settings → Pages**, select **GitHub Actions** as the source.
-4. The included workflow publishes the `dist` folder automatically.

-The production URL will look like `https://yourusername.github.io/repository-name/`.